tesolchina/eegcaiEdit/reference/sampleEssay2edit.md

 This sample essay provides opportunities for students to practice all four learning goals:

 ### **Goal 1: Provide Contextual Information**
-- Students must explain the essay question and their revision goals
+- Students must explain the essay question and identify the specific writing issues
-- They need to identify which specific issues they want to address
+- They need to articulate which problems they want to focus on (thesis, evidence, analysis, etc.)
-- They should articulate their learning objectives for the session
+- They should provide context about their academic level and revision goals

 ### **Goal 2: Negotiate with AI on Agenda and Goals**
-- Students must prioritize which issues to focus on first
+- Students must prioritize which issues to address first (thesis vs. evidence vs. grammar)
-- They need to consider time constraints and learning priorities
+- They need to negotiate with AI about the most effective revision approach
-- They should negotiate with AI about the most effective revision strategy
+- They should consider whether to focus on content issues or surface-level problems first

 ### **Goal 3: Critically Review AI Responses**
-- Students should question AI suggestions about thesis improvement
+- Students should question AI suggestions about thesis improvement and ask for explanations
-- They need to evaluate AI recommendations for evidence and examples
+- They need to evaluate AI recommendations for evidence and examples critically
-- They should critically assess AI advice about structure and analysis
+- They should assess whether AI advice addresses the specific problems in their essay

 ### **Goal 4: Do Your Own Writing and Editing**
-- Students must implement all revisions themselves
+- Students must implement all revisions themselves, not just accept AI suggestions
-- They should make final decisions about which suggestions to accept
+- They should make final decisions about which improvements to make
-- They need to maintain ownership of their writing process
+- They need to maintain ownership of their writing process and final product

 ---